 The card itself was made from a decent quality card stock and there weren't any scratches, marks or other aberrations on the printed images.
 However, we were disappointed with the printing itself.
 Most of the other photo cards we reviewed varied in color and brightness reproduction, with some being a little more dull or vibrant than others.

 However, the image on the front cover of our Photobox photo card had been significantly brightened.
 It's worth noting that the images inside the cover were fine, so we assume that the software automatically bumped up the brightness as it felt our photo was too dark.
 However, the amount of editing the image received meant that our original editing and color grading disappeared from view.
-With this in mind, we wouldn't recommend this service for professional photographers who want to retain their color grading in the printing.
+With this in mind, this is probably not one of the best photo cards for professional photographers who want to retain their color grading in the printing.

-We had high hopes for Moonpig, but despite some positive aspects of the service, we did end up being disappointed with our Moonpig photo card.
+We thought Moonpig might produce one of the best photo cards, but despite some positive aspects of the service, we did end up being disappointed with our Moonpig photo card.

 We found the Moonpig website buggy to navigate, as it kept glitching as we were trying to limit down the design options to just 'Weddings'.
 We also found most of their designs quite fussy, with few minimal options.
 Each design we looked at had very limited customization options as well.
 We also thought the price of £3.49 per card was quite steep.